Micportal

 Voolstra CR, Valenzuela JJ, Turkarslan S, Cárdenas A, Hume BCC, Perna G, et al. Contrasting heat stress response patterns of coral holobionts across the Red Sea suggest distinct mechanisms of thermal tolerance.
 Mol Ecol.
 2021;30: 4466–4480. doi:10.1111/mec.16064

-In the following we show how to use Coracle and give a short tutorial on the data handling requiered for the optimal use of Coracle.
+In the following we show how to use Coracle and give a short tutorial on the data handling requiered for the use of our tools.
 Code examples are given for programming languages R and Python and example datasets for all relevant steps are available for download.
 Depending on your dataset not all steps may be necessary so feel free to skip irrelevant steps

 First we provide the original dataset: